DerwenAI/kglab/docs/what.md

-# What is a Knowledge Graph?
+# What's a Knowledge Graph?

 ## DRAFT: Work in progress